patrikx3/onenote/README.md

 # Change language

-Right now, with online it reverts even though on the main page I changed, but once it goes to do the actual pages it reverts.
+Right now, with online, it reverts even though on the main page I changed, but once it goes to do the actual pages - it reverts.
-If Electron could set the language I think it would automatically use that.
-Right now it uses the Chrome settings.
 There is an investigation.

 https://github.com/patrikx3/onenote/issues/14